mannkenn/LeagueOfLegendsPrediction/README.md

 # LeagueOfLegendsPrediction
-Predicting champion picked and outcome (Win/Loss) of League of Legends games based on match data.
+Predicting champions picked in League of Legends games based on match data.

 # Project Overview
 * Predicted what champion was played out of 140 available champions in League of Legends based on ranked match data